thereisnouser/sqlite-students-manager/README.md

 # sqlite-students-manager

-Java application to manage database with students using JDBC (SQLite)
+Java application to manage embedded database with students using JDBC (SQLite)

 ## Run